sdiehl/stephendiehl.com/posts/poll.md

 **F-Algebras** is also a puzzling response, but was overwhelming the most mentioned response from the total count.
-There are some [great articles](https://www.fpcomplete.com/user/bartosz/understanding-algebras) about the relations between F-Algebras and catamorphisms, and although they are used somewhat rarely and I'm genuinely surprised about this result.
+There are some [great articles](https://www.fpcomplete.com/user/bartosz/understanding-algebras) about the relations between F-Algebras and catamorphisms.
+They are used somewhat rarely and I'm genuinely surprised about why this answer is the most popular in the total count.

-**Continuation passing** and CPS conversion seems to be one of those thuddingly concrete topics, that seems to confuse more than it should.
+**Continuation passing** and CPS conversion seems to be one of those thuddingly concrete topics that seems to confuse more than it should.
 Continuations do invert the way we normally think about control flow which can be confusing.

 **GHC.Generics** are another topic which is indeed rather under represented, at